mdn/yari/copy/observatory/faq.md

 We have removed several fields that were of limited use for CI integration, like the complete response header listing.
 The important metrics like `score` and `grade` are still included.
-We encourage you to migrate to the new API as soon as possible.
-The old one will be shut down Oct 31, 2024.
+We encourage you to migrate to the new API as soon as possible: The v1 endpoint will be shut down on October 31, 2024.

 For reference, the v1 API returned a JSON payload with the following structure: